isaurelunven-design/Final-Project-/README.md

 ## Testing
-To verify code integrity before running a full simulation, run in the terminal:
+To verify code integrity before running a full simulation, run in the terminal (11 tests included):

 ```pytest tests/```